Summer Guide

 Please remember that South Mountain Reservation is an outdoor environment and contains such hazards as bees, ticks, poison ivy, and other irritants.
 While we will do our best to avoid these hazards, please let us know if your child is particularly susceptible to them.

-If your child has any medical conditions, or is taking medication, please let us know in writing if it was not specified in the Information and Release Form.
+If your child has any medical conditions or is taking medication, please let us know in writing if it was not specified in the Information and Release Form.

-Please have your healthcare provider fill out this form and return to us before May 15th.
+Please have your healthcare provider fill out this form and return to us before June 1st.